Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

 (ii) For all $t\in [0,1]$, we have $(\phi_t)_*\alpha_{c(0)}=\alpha_{c(t)}$.

 For $t$ small enough, we have $\phi_t$ in $\Cal U$, violating Proposition K2.
 Contradiction.
 The foliation is trivial.

 Reciprocally, assume $h^0$ non-constant.
 Then by Proposition 1, there exists an automorphism $\phi$ of $X$ isotopic to the identity all of whose extensions as a diffeomorphism of $\Cal K$ does not project onto the identity of $K$ on any neighborhood of $0$.
 Let $\Phi$ be one of these extensions; still by Proposition 1, recall that $\Phi$ may be chosen isotopic to the identity.
 Let $\Phi_t$ be the isotopy.
 All that means that there exist points $x\in K$ arbitrary close to $0$ such that the path $t\in [0,1]\mapsto \Phi_t(x)\in K$ is a non-constant path.
-But Fischer-Grauert Theorem may be geometrically reformulated as: the Kuranishi space of a compact complex manifold does not contain a non-constant path passing through $0$ all of whose points correspond to $X$ (use the versality at $0$).
+But Fischer-Grauert Theorem may be geometrically reformulated as follows.

+\proclaim{Lemma 5} The Kuranishi space of a compact complex manifold does not contain a non-constant path passing through $0$ all of whose points correspond to $X$. \endproclaim

+\demo{Proof} Assume the contrary and consider the family associated to such a non-constant path.
+By \cite{F-G}, its Kodaira-Spencer map is zero at every point.
+On the other hand, $K$ is versal at each point of the path.
+This is due to the fact that at any such point $t$, the Zariski dimension of $K$ is greater than $h^1(t)$ by completeness.
+Since $h^1(t)$ is equal to $h^1(0)$, they must be equal yielding the versality of $K$ at $t$.
+Now all that means that this non-constant path should be parametrized by a map whose derivative at each point is zero.
+Contradiction. $\square$ \enddemo

 As a consequence, for such a point $x$, the space $(K)_x$ cannot be the Kuranishi space $K(x)$.
 That is it is not versal at $x$.
 But we already noticed in III.3 that this is enough to prove that the foliation is non-trivial. $\square$ \enddemo

 Finally, note that: